dashpay/FAQs/Platform/platform-activation-evonodes-faq.md

 Using the following parameters and assumptions, we’re able to provide estimates of what the ROI would likely be for each existing potential solution:

 * Cost to host a MN: 25$/Month
-* Cost to host a HPMN: 100$/Month
+* Cost to host an evonode: 100$/Month
-* Rewards have stabilized between MNs and HPMNs (see question 31 for an explanation of the yield equilibrium between MNs and HPMNs)
+* Rewards have stabilized between MNs and evonodes (see question 31 for an explanation of the yield equilibrium between MNs and evonodes)
 * No fees generated by Platform (at start)
-* 3.8M Dash locked in either Masternodes or HP Masternodes
+* 3.8M Dash locked in either Masternodes or Evolution masternodes
 * 45$ Dash price

 | DCG-proposed Solutions | ROI
 |-|-|
 | Current ROI (for comparison) | 6.70%
 | Every masternode must run Platform | 4.70%
-| 4K HPMN solution | 6.69%
+| 4K evonode solution | 6.69%
-| 10K HPMN solution | 6.88%
+| 10K evonode solution | 6.88%

 | Community-Proposed Solutions | ROI
 |-|-|
-| 1K HPMNs with 20% given to Platform rewards.
+| 1K evonodes with 20% given to Platform rewards.
 All nodes get Core rewards.
-Rewards based on the estimation that 50% of all nodes will run Platform. | 5.09% MN - 5.77% HPMNs
+Rewards based on the estimation that 50% of all nodes will run Platform. | 5.09% MN - 5.77% evonodes
-| 1K Dash MN, 1K Dash HPMN (HPMN does not get Core rewards) 50% given to platform | 5.69%
+| 1K Dash MN, 1K Dash evonode (evonode does not get Core rewards) 50% given to platform | 5.69%
-| 1K Dash MN, 1K Dash HPMN (HPMN does not get Core rewards) 20% given to platform (Insecure due to centralization concerns) | 6.38%
+| 1K Dash MN, 1K Dash evonode (evonode does not get Core rewards) 20% given to platform (Insecure due to centralization concerns) | 6.38%
-| 250 Dash MN, 1K Dash HPMN | 4.68%
+| 250 Dash MN, 1K Dash evonode | 4.68%
-| 500 Dash MN, 1K Dash HPMN | 5.36%
+| 500 Dash MN, 1K Dash evonode | 5.36%

 7. **What are the estimated Platform fees in various solutions?**